MicrosoftDocs/defender-docs/articles/defender-for-cloud/data-ingestion-benefit.md

 ## Configure a workspace

-Follow instructions to [create a Log Analytics workspace](/azure/azure-monitor/logs/quick-create-workspace) in the Auzre Monitor documentation.
+Follow the instructions in the Azure Monitor documentation to [create a Log Analytics workspace](/azure/azure-monitor/logs/quick-create-workspace).

-## Enable Defender for Servers Plan 2 o
+## Enable Defender for Servers Plan 2 on the workspace

-Enable Plan 2 on the workspace.

 1. In the [Azure portal](https://portal.azure.com), search for and select **Microsoft Defender for Cloud**.